 In 2011, a typical Cold Stone Creamery franchise’s revenue was down about 12% since 2005, according to the group of franchise owners who filed the lawsuit.
 It is difficult to know how much of the declining profitability for franchise owners may be due to the economic downturn, or what the group says is the franchisor’s poor management.

 Many new franchisee associations have been formed over the past few years.
-The most recent high profile legal challenge by franchisees against their franchisor was when Burger King owners sued over being forced to sell double cheeseburgers for $1.00.
-The franchisee association alleged that they were being forced to sell these items at a loss.
-One contention by the Franchise owners that the Franchisor violated antitrust laws.
-These laws prohibit companies from setting minimum prices i.e. “price-fixing”,.
-The Courts dismissed those claims stating that franchisors have leeway when establishing maximum prices for products, especially upon a showing that the pricing has a reasonable economic basis .
-The Burger King litigation ultimately settled with the parties giving franchisees more say in promotions picing.
+The most recent high-profile legal challenge by franchisees against their franchisor was when Burger King owners sued over being forced to sell double cheeseburgers for $1.00.
+The franchisee association alleged they were being forced to sell these items at a loss.
+One contention by the Franchise owners is that the Franchisor violated antitrust laws.
+These laws prohibit companies from setting minimum prices, i.e., “price-fixing”, The Courts dismissed those claims stating that franchisors have leeway when establishing maximum prices for products, primarily upon showing that the pricing has a reasonable economic basis.
+The Burger King litigation ultimately settled with the parties giving franchisees more say in promotions pricing.

-For the most part, these cases are usually decided on purely contractual grounds When this is the case, franchisors usually win due to the unequal bargaining power when franchise agreements are signed.
+For the most part, these cases are usually decided on purely contractual grounds When this is the case; franchisors generally win due to the unequal bargaining power when franchise agreements are signed.

 But the system is changing.
-As these cases whittle away at the power of the franchisors and the cases highlight points that must be negotiated by prospective franchisees, I think we will probably see a more level playing field in the world of franchising.
+As these cases whittle away at the power of the franchisors and the cases highlight points that prospective franchisees must negotiate, I think this franchise litigation will lead to a more level playing field in the world of franchising.